Auckland will take a quality compact approach to growth and development.

 The compact aspect of this approach means that:

-- Future development will be focused within Auckland's urban footprint, with most of that growth occurring in existing urban areas.
+- future development will be focused within Auckland's urban footprint, with most of that growth occurring in

 This approach contributes to investment certainty by understanding where and when growth is likely to occur.